AlainJoss/datathon_ubs/README.md

 - `preprocessing`: Scripts for data cleaning and integration.
 - `EDA`: Exploratory data analysis notebooks.
 - `anomaly_detection`: Notebooks focused on identifying anomalies.
+- `stability_index`: A notebook focused on identifying companies with little day-to-day fluctuation.

 ## Preprocessing
 The preprocessing phase is critical as it prepares the raw data for analysis.
 This stage includes cleaning the data, integrating financial data from Yahoo, and creating additional features needed for anomaly detection.